-In this article, you will encounter with 11 best DAW for beginners and get the core knowledge and criteria which help you to choose the one that suits your need.
+In this article, you will encounter 11 best DAW for beginners and get the core knowledge and criteria which help you to choose the one that suits your needs.

-When I See into past using N-Track, it seems like a toy in front of today’s music production software.
-Today DAW software do much more things than ever.
-Obviously, the operating of these giants is harder and time-consuming, especially when you are a beginner.
+When I See into the past using N-Track, it seems like a toy in front of today’s music production software.
+Today DAW software does many more things than ever.
+Obviously, the operation of these giants is harder and time-consuming, especially when you are a beginner.

 You would agree with these words,